-First, research has shown that taxing expensive plans is not the same as taxing generous plans; health insurance plans are expensive for a variety of reasons, including the size of the insurance pool or the health risks of the group.
+- Research has shown that taxing expensive plans is not the same as taxing generous plans; health insurance plans are expensive for a variety of reasons, including the size of the insurance pool or the health risks of the group.
 Hence, workers at small firms or firms with an older-than-average workforce can face high premiums for coverage that is actually less generous than the norm.

-Second, the extra burden placed on families with high medical costs who purchase insurance through work will worsen their health and economic security.
+- The extra burden placed on families with high medical costs who purchase insurance through work will worsen their health and economic security.

-Third, while it is likely that workers will indeed purchase fewer medical services if these tax policies were passed, it is not clear that the services they decide to forego are the least valuable.
+- While it is likely that workers will indeed purchase fewer medical services if these tax policies were passed, it is not clear that the services they decide to forego are the least valuable.
 Generally, the research has shown that both high-value and low-value medical care is foregone as people face more cost-sharing.